sabinlungudotcpp/groupProjectSEM/README.md

 > **19. All the capital cities in a region organised by largest to smallest.**

-> The top N populated capital cities in the world where N is provided by the user.
+> **20. The top N populated capital cities in the world where N is provided by the user.**

-> The top N populated capital cities in a continent where N is provided by the user.
+> **21. The top N populated capital cities in a continent where N is provided by the user.**

-> The top N populated capital cities in a region where N is provided by the user.
+> **22. The top N populated capital cities in a region where N is provided by the user.**

-> The population of people, people living in cities, and people not living in cities in each continent.
+> **23. The population of people, people living in cities, and people not living in cities in each continent.**

-> The population of people, people living in cities, and people not living in cities in each region.
+> **24. The population of people, people living in cities, and people not living in cities in each region.**

-> The population of people, people living in cities, and people not living in cities in each country.
+> **25. The population of people, people living in cities, and people not living in cities in each country.**

 **Additionally, the following information should be accessible to the organisation:**

-The population of the world.
+> **The population of the world.**

 The population of a continent.